Kenneth E. deGraffenreid

-Kenneth E. deGraffenreid retired in 2012 from his position as Professor of Intelligence Studies at The Institute of World Politics, where he taught since the graduate school's first summer session in 1992.
-He is now a professor emeritus at the IWP.
-Numerous published sources indicate that deGraffenreid has been involved in the highest echelons of the United States Intelligence Community: a 2004 article in The New Yorker mentioned that he was responsible for all Department of Defense "Special Access Programs" (SAPs).
-He is recognized as a leading authority in intelligence, foreign propaganda, information warfare, and counterintelligence.
+Kenneth E. deGraffenreid is a former American national security officer and academic who is an expert on U.S. intelligence activities.
+He was professor of intelligence studies at The Institute of World Politics from 1992 to 2012 when he retired to emeritus status in 2012. deGraffenreid has worked in the highest echelons of the United States Intelligence Community with The New Yorker reporting in 2004 that he was responsible for all the Department of Defense's Special Access Programs (SAPs).

+He is a leading authority in intelligence, foreign propaganda, information warfare, and counterintelligence.
 He was an early pioneer in the academic sub-discipline of intelligence studies which was in its nascency when he began teaching in 1992.

 Education

-deGraffenreid graduated from Purdue University in 1967, and earned an M.A. in National Security Studies and International Relations from the Catholic University of America.
+deGraffenreid graduated from Purdue University in 1967, and earned an M.A. in National Security Studies and International Relations from the Catholic University of America in 1967.
 He started, but did not finish, work for a PhD degree.
 However, he did receive an honorary doctorate from the Institute of World Politics in Washington, DC in 2014.